J.D. Davis Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 139 total home runs at a rate of 1.4 per game (third-most in the league).
+- Nationals pitchers combine to give up the third-most home runs in baseball (139 total, 1.4 per game).

-- The righty last appeared on Sunday against the St. Louis Cardinals, when he threw five innings, allowing four earned runs while giving up 10 hits.
+- The left-hander last appeared on Tuesday against the Chicago Cubs, when he went 6 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.